asm-products/firesize/README.md

-# Img Resizer
+# Firesize

-## Image Resizing as a Service
+## Imagemagick as a Service

-This is a product being built by the Assembly community.
-You can help push this idea forward by visiting [https://assemblymade.com/img-resizer](https://assemblymade.com/img-resizer).
+Processes images on the fly using imagemagick.

+See examples/index.html for usage.

-### How Assembly Works
+### Assembly made

 Assembly products are like open-source and made with contributions from the community.
 Assembly handles the boring stuff like hosting, support, financing, legal, etc. Once the product launches we collect the revenue and split the profits amongst the contributors.